andresilveira1/andresilveira1/README.md

 <br>
 <br>

-- 🌱 Actually studying JavaScript, React and Nodejs.
+- 🌱 Actually studying JavaScript, React and Node.
 - 📚 Student of Explorer course at <a href="https://www.rocketseat.com.br/">Rocketseat.</a>
 - 🤓 My goal is to be a FullStack devoloper.